All applications reviewed in their entirety

 Learn more about the technical standards

-Members of the Medical Laboratory Science Program are expected to engage in behavior that promotes the continuous development and improvement of student's academic experience.
+Members of the MLS program are expected to engage in behavior that promotes the continuous development and improvement of student's academic experience.
 Honesty and integrity inside and outside the classroom are essential components of such an environment and imperative for all members of the community to incorporate into their scholastic pursuits.